 To achieve a vocational pathways award you must gain NCEA Level 2 and achieve 60 credits from the recommended assessment standards, including 20 Sector Related (SR) Standards from the same pathway.

-Notes: For University Entrance 5 Writing and 5 Reading credits are necessary.
-(This is not a university entrance pathway course)
+Notes: (This is not a university entrance pathway course

 Life Skills to be financially independent.

 This course complements the Pathways Programme.